banner ad

 • Supplier for Reading & Writing Tools: Levenger

-• Small Town: Oxford, Mississippi
+• Town: Meridian, Mississippi

-• City: New York
+• City: New York, New York

-• Sandwich: Muffuletta (with shrimp “po’ boy” a close second)
+• Sandwich: Muffuletta (with shrimp po’ boy a close second)

 • Beverage: Barq’s Root Beer